Suffering, distress, the painful

 Having explored the spiral and its variations, we will now look at the nature of the freedom it offers.
 We will also look at how we can translate these teachings into a practice that takes place in our lives and genuinely moves us forward.

-Praise for Dependent Arising, featuring Akincano Weber and John Peacock
+Praise for The Spiral to Freedom, featuring Akincano Weber and John Peacock